-There were unused tax losses at 31 December 2023 amounting to £3,610k.
-In the majority, these were restricted for use for 5 years $from the \ date \ of \ acquisition \ of \ Tab \ Media \ Limited \ against \ future \ taxable \ profits \ arising \ from \ the \ trade \ formerly \ carried \ on \ in \ Tab$ Media Limited and now carried on in Digitalbox Publishing Limited.
+There were unused tax losses at 31 December 2024 amounting to £2,661k (2023: £3,610k).
+In the majority, these were restricted for use for 5 years from the date of acquisition of Tab Media Limited against future taxable profits arising from the trade formerly carried on in Tab Media Limited and now carried on in Digitalbox Publishing Limited.
 A deferred tax asset was recognised in relation to these losses for the first time in 2022, as the losses were considered to be highly likely to be recoverable against future profits.
 It is still the view that these losses will be highly likely to be recoverable against future profits.

-12.EARNINGS PER SHARE
+12. EARNINGS PER SHARE

-The earnings per share is based on the following: 2023 £'000 2022 £'000 Continuing (loss)/earnings post tax attributable to shareholders (6,677) 804 Basic weighted average number of shares Diluted weighted average number of shares 117,923,393 118,809,024 117,718,533 120,002,622 Basic earnings/(loss) per share (£) Diluted earnings/(loss) per share (£) (0.05662) (0.05662) 0.00683 0.00670
+The earnings per share is based on the following:

+Continuing loss post tax attributable to shareholders

+Basic weighted average number of shares Fully diluted weighted average number of shares

+Basic loss per share (pence) Diluted loss per share (pence)

-Earnings per ordinary share has been calculated using the weighted average number of shares in issue during the relevant financial periods.
+The loss per ordinary share has been calculated using the weighted average number of shares in issue during the relevant financial periods.
 IAS 33 requires presentation of diluted EPS when a company could be called upon to issue shares that would decrease earnings per share or increase the loss per share.
 The exercise price of the outstanding share options is significantly more than the average and closing share price.
-Therefore, as per IAS33 the potential ordinary shares which could arise from exercised share options are disregarded in the calculation of diluted EPS.
+Therefore, as per IAS 33 the potential ordinary shares which could arise from exercised share options are disregarded in the calculation of diluted EPS.